psychopy/psychopy/docs/source/api/visual.rst

     * :class:`.ElementArrayStim` to show many stimuli of the same type
     * :class:`.DotStim` to show and control movement of dots

+3D shapes, materials, and lighting:

+    * :class:`.LightSource` to define a light source in a scene
+    * :class:`.PhongMaterial` to specify a material using the Phong lighting model
+    * :class:`.RigidBodyPose` to define poses of objects in 3D space
+    * :class:`.SphereStim` to show a 3D sphere
+    * :class:`.BoxStim` to show 3D boxes and cubes
+    * :class:`.PlaneStim` to show 3D plane
+    * :class:`.ObjMeshStim` to show Wavefront OBJ meshes loaded from files

 Other stimuli: